ozum/concat-md/README.md

 - Optionally adds titles from `FrontMatter`, file names and directory names,
 - Decreases level of existing titles to comply with added titles,
 - Adds anchor tags (`<a name=""></a>`) to files, if no optional titles are generated.
-- Converts relative links to point to concatenated file.
+- Converts relative links to point to concatenated file,
+- Works async (default) and sync.

 # CLI Options